FeatureBaseDB/tools/imagine/README.md

 * `cache`: Cache type, one of "lru" or "none".

-##### Set Fields
+##### Set/Time Fields

-Set fields can be generated either in row-major order (generate one row at a time for all columns) or column-major order (generate all rows for each column).
+Set (and time) fields can be generated either in row-major order (generate one row at a time for all columns) or column-major order (generate all rows for each column).

 * `dimensionOrder`: string, one of "row" or "column". default is "row".
+* `quantum`: string, one of "Y", "YM", "YMD", or "YMDH".
+Valid only for time fields.
+Default is "YMDH".

 Zipf parameters: The first row will have bits set based on the base density provided.
 Following rows will follow the Zipf distribution's probabilities.